-For some unknown reason I have a bunch of pillow forms hanging around my house.
-I am really not sure where they all came from.
-All the good intentions of sewing covers for them has not come to fruition which is actually great because crocheting covers for them is so fun and easy.
-Crocheted pillow covers have amazing depth and texture and the possibilities of colors and styles are endless!
+All the good intentions of sewing covers for them have not happened which is actually great because crocheting covers for them is so fun and easy.

 This pillow cover is created with two corner to corner (c2c) panels.
 I love how quickly small c2c projects work up and how they allow for the creation of so many different geometric designs.

 If you haven’t tried c2c yet, this is a good beginner project.

 The back side is just one solid color and would be a great starting place for a beginner c2cer.
 You’ll get the feel for working a c2c pattern before you jump into the color changes.

 ChiWei at OneDog Woof has an extensive tutorial on all things c2c, plus she has ridiculously cute patterns!

 By flipping over the front panel of my pillow cover, you can see that it is a hot mess!
 I found it much easier to just pull the yarn across the back as I worked on the color changes instead of cutting the yarn and leaving more ends to weave in.